 Associated Faculty

-NPCC partners with Portland State University faculty to advance scholarship in the field of mediation and government collaboration through training and on-the-ground projects.
-Our affiliated staff and faculty include:
+NPCC and our programs partner with Portland State University faculty to advance scholarship in the field of mediation and government collaboration through training and on-the-ground projects.
+Our affiliated staff and faculty include (click a name below to reveal more details):

 Jennifer Allen is associate professor of public administration in the Hatfield School of Government.
 Her areas of research encompass environmental and natural resource policy and administration and sustainable economic development, with particular focus on non-regulatory approaches to toxics management, collaborative natural resource management, and rural-urban connections.
 She teaches in the environmental and natural resource specialization in the master's in public administration program and in the graduate certificate in sustainability program.